 In November 2023, the FASB issued ASU No. 2023-07, Improvements to Reportable Segment Disclosure.
 The FASB amended the guidance in ASC 280, Segment Reporting ("ASC 280"), to require a public entity to disclose significant segment expenses and other segment items on an annual and interim basis and to provide in interim periods all disclosures about a reportable segment's profit or loss and assets that are currently required annually.
 Public entities with a single reportable segment are required to provide the new disclosures and all the disclosures required under ASC 280.
 The guidance is applied retrospectively to all periods presented in financial statements, unless it is impracticable.
 This new guidance is effective for public business entities for annual periods beginning after December 15, 2023, and for interim periods beginning after December 15, 2024.
-The Company adopted this new standard as of January 1, 2024, however, the adoption did not have an impact on the accompanying quarterly financial statements since the standard is not effective for interim periods until fiscal 2025.
+The Company adopted plans to adopt this new standard as of January 1, 2024, however, for its Annual Report on Form 10-K for the adoption did not have an impact on the accompanying quarterly financial statements since the standard is not effective for interim periods until fiscal 2025, year ended December 31, 2024.
 While this accounting standard will increase disclosures, it will not have a material impact on the Company's financial statements.